Homotopy, Symmetry, and Non-Hermitian Band Topology: Expressions for topological invariants

 We then turn to the fundamental groups.
 These are topological invariants along a loop traversing the Brillouin zone or encircling a degeneracy.
 We focus on the \PT-symmetry breaking case since the symmetry-preserving case is already contained in Ref.~\cite{wu2019non} and, for the case of two bands, explicitly discussed in Sec.~\ref{sec_2bd}.
 As discussed in Sec.~\ref{sec-PTband1SSB}, the fundamental group is

 It includes two parts, the eigenvalue part, and the eigenvector part.

-Since it is complicated even to represent elements of the braid group \footnote{People usually represent elements in the braid group by generators and relations, and sometimes reduce them to normal forms.}, the perhaps most direct way to obtain the braid structure of energy eigenvalues is to plot the spectrum.
+Since it is complicated even to represent elements of the braid group \footnote{People usually represent elements in the braid group by generators and relations, and sometimes reduce them to normal forms.}, the most direct way to obtain the braid structure of complex eigenvalues is to plot the spectrum as in Fig.~\ref{fig_nphs} (c).
 The braid Abelianization (an integer in $\mathbb Z$) is often a useful proxy quantity to determine whether a given braid is non-trivial.
-The braid Abelianization can be expressed as the energy winding carried by the braid:
+In group theory, the Abelianization of a group $G$ is the quotient $G/[G,G]$.
+The braid Abelianization is expressed as the eigenvalue winding carried by the braid:

 where the sum is taken over all distinct pairs $i,j$.
 If the Abelianization is non-zero, the braid must be non-trivial, but not vice versa if $m\geq 3$.
 The case $m=2$ is an exception since the braid group $\mathbb B_2$ is isomorphic to $\mathbb Z$.
 The braid Abelianization corresponds to the mutual energy winding number (not to be confused with the reference-point winding, see Appendix~\ref{ap_dfgs}), or vorticity, studied earlier in Refs.~\onlinecite{PhysRevLett.120.146402, PhysRevLett.126.086401}.